gmberton/deep-visual-geo-localization-benchmark/README.md

 Check out [_our website_](https://deep-vg-bench.herokuapp.com/)!

 ## Setup
-Before you begin experimenting with this toolbox, you should have a directory tree as such:
+Before you begin experimenting with this toolbox, your dataset should be organized in a directory tree as such:
 ```
 .
 ├── benchmarking_vg